preshathakkar/cs203-winter-2015/labs/lab06.md

 1. Write the code to get the time of day
 2. For every 10,000 balloons being created print the time
 3. Plot N versus time

+# lab 6.3 utilizing a tree map in your code

+1. Let us assume that the balloons are stored in a huge cage
+2. Let us also assume that the balloons each have a random radius and a random color
+3. We will also need to calculate the average balloon size
+4. We will need to count up the colors of each balloons being generated